 Linke’s Central Meat Store has been a Barossa tradition for three generations, and this will be your first stop.
 Its interior is like an Aladdin’s cave of smallgoods, and very hard to resist.
 Mettwurst (there it is again), Biersticks, Barossa-cured ham, alongside Dill Cucumbers, Beetroot Relish and Pickled Onions.
 Graham Linke’s Lachschinken is a delicacy, and legendary within the Barossa.

 Across the street, another branch of the Linke family owns Linke’s Bakehouse & Tearooms; a wonderful blend of Barossa tradition and sophisticated providore.
 The bakery section reflects the generous baked goods known across the Barossa – the deliciously sweet Bienenstich, Deutsche Kuchen, Honig Kuchen and more.
 And a beautifully curated providore section invites you to take home delicately wrapped biscuits and baked goods, local condiments and coffee, and Barossa made stoneware.
 This would be an ideal place for lunch, with a menu of freshly filled rolls, hearty, homemade soup and matriarch Sharon Linke’s legendary Beef and Shiraz pie.
+If you like something on the sweeter side, you might want to take a short walk down the road to Provenance Barossa and pop in and taste Barossa Valley Ice Cream.
+But be careful, you might get lost in the many flavours they make.

 Plan to spend several hours at Maggie Beer’s Farm shop to truly savour the experience.
 Explore the incredible range of products, watch a cooking demonstration, enjoy a wine tasting or sit out on the deck with a coffee and cake.
 Take the time for the 30-minute trail walk around the lake (we can guarantee that you’ll see turtles, and most likely be surprised by a peacock or two.)
 The Farm Eatery & Experience Centre offers a diverse range of cooking classes, including vegan, gluten free, Sunday roasts and pickles and preserves, where you can roll up your sleeves and learn a new skill.
 Or for something incredibly special, become a distiller for a day at the Barossa Gin School at the Farm.
 (You’ll need to book ahead for all of these experiences.)

-Just out of town, there is one final trio of cellar doors that are a must see in any visit to Nuriootpa – Cooper Burns’ delightfully intimate cellar door, Rosenvale with 180-degree panoramic view of the Barossa Ranges, and the gorgeous Atze’s Corner Wines.
+Just out of town, there is one final trio of cellar doors that are a must see in any visit to Nuriootpa – Cooper Burns delightfully intimate cellar door, Rosenvale with 180-degree panoramic view of the Barossa Ranges, and the gorgeous Atze’s Corner Wines.
 A stunning way to experience these locations is to take a Sunset Tour with Tony Tscharke, in either a Mustang convertible, custom Trike, or luxury Jaguar.
 You’ll get to say farewell to the Barossa from the Mengler’s Hill lookout, and then arrive at Atze’s Corner to enjoy a stunning Barossa sunset, sharing a delicious regional platter.

 Day 4: Choose your own adventure on your way home

 You’ll be leaving this morning with hearts full of the shared experiences of the past few days.
-However, Nuriootpa is only the tip of the iceberg of the Barossa’s amazing experiences, and who knows – you might be back again soon to explore another corner of the beautiful Barossa region!
+However, Nuriootpa is only the tip of the iceberg of Barossa’s amazing experiences, and who knows – you might be back again soon to explore another corner of the beautiful Barossa region!

 As you head home today, we recommend the slow way home along the Barossa’s Bethany to Vine Vale trail.
 Wine tasting at Calabria Wines, a long lunch at Harvest Kitchen, staggering vineyard views from the Seabook Wines deck…Plenty of reasons to start planning a return trip!